marczz/unix_memo/source/ssh.rst

 `ietf draft
 <https://tools.ietf.org/id/draft-agl-tls-chacha20poly1305-01.html>`_.

-When it is available it should replace weaker RC4 and blowfish which cant now be considered as outdated.
+When it is available it should replace weaker *RC4* and *blowfish* which can now be considered as outdated.

 .. _ssh_file_transfer: